chantzos/__/README.md

    This is (mostly) a Vim clone with some exceptions, it doesn't (nor it will ever do) implements even a quarter of the enormous vim features. but most of the basic ones are there.
-The two big differences is that first, there isn't :s/pat/sub/ command, as it is implemented throw the normal substitute command, and the second is the way were implemented the search operations, which simply don't change file position when a match found, instead the result is displayed in the message line, while it is possible
+The two big differences is that first, there isn't :s/pat/sub/ command, as it is implemented through the normal substitute command, and the second is the way were implemented the search operations, which simply don't change file position when a match found, instead the result is displayed in the message line, while it is possible